This delicious soup is so creamy and delicious!

 Add the onions to a skillet and sauté until tender, about 3 minutes.
 Add small amounts of vegetable broth if onions stick.
 Add the diced apple and cook for another 2 minutes.
-Stir in the tomato, curry powder, cayenne, soy sauce, raisins and cook, stirring, for 2 minutes.
+Stir in the tomato, curry powder, cayenne, raisins and cook, stirring, for 2 minutes.
 Add the reserved 1 cup of broth and cook another minute.
 Pour this mixture into the food processor with the eggplant.

 Add the beans to the food processor and puree until it forms a thick paste.
 Scrape the paste into the pot with the broth and eggplant, stir well, and add the non-dairy milk.
 Season to taste with salt substitute and pepper (and more curry powder if necessary).
 Turn down to very low and barely simmer for 15 minutes.

 Serve hot or chilled, stirring in one tablespoon of soy yogurt into each bowl (if desired) and sprinkling with parsley or cilantro.

 If you would like to help support my blog, consider shopping on my Amazon Store for Whole Food, Plant Based kitchen gadgets, books, food, home delivered food and more!

 If you would like help to learn more recipes and ways to navigate this lifestyle, please contact me for a coaching session.
 I have learned many strategies, tips and hacks while coaching people since 2012.
 I would love to help you be successful as well.